hyz-courses/.github/profile/README.md

-# Welcome to Yanzhen Huang's collection Course Notes!
+# Welcome to Yanzhen Huang's collection of Course Notes!

+`Learning by doing. --- Prof. Xu`

 ## What is this organization for?
 This is a github organization owned by me that is used as a collection to store my course notes.